jka6502/stratum/README.md

 - **Requiring a module that has not been loaded throws an exception.**

-This is the fundamental *trick* that makes the require function possible in the browser, but it has implications:
+This is *the fundamental trickery* that makes the require function possible in the browser, but it has implications.

 Any `try{ ... }catch{ ... }` in the current stack trace will catch the *dependency abort* exception, that is used to halt script execution until